-There’s finally a light at the end of the tunnel as life resumes and businesses reopen, but it leaves many employees who have gotten used to the remote lifestyle hanging in the balance.
+There’s finally a light at the end of the tunnel as life resumes and businesses reopen, but it leaves many employees who have gotten used to the remote working lifestyle hanging in the balance.

 Are they expected to pack up their laptops and head right back into the office like they were spit out of a timewarp?
 Or, is the working world forever changed?
 Let’s cover a few predictions about where remote work is headed.